CinCoders/cinnamon/README.md

 ## Usage

-For a extensive list of all components, interfaces and examples on how to use them refer to our [usage guide](/docs/USAGE.MD).
+For a extensive list of all components, interfaces and examples on how to use then refer to our [usage guide](/docs/USAGE.MD).

 ## Access Management